10 types of mould you might find in your home – plus how to get rid of each one

 Where it can be found: Acremonium typically appears in small colonies of grey, pink, white, or orange moist mould patches that turn powdery.
 This type of mould is found most commonly in drains, drip pans, humidifiers, HVAC cooling coils, and around leaky windows.

-Health issues: Can cause human superficial infections including mycetoma, onychomycosis and keratitis.
+Health issues: It can cause human superficial infections including mycetoma, onychomycosis and keratitis.

 How to kill it: It often appears with black mould and will require removal by a professional.